NHSDigital/datascience-seminars/All_materials/20250905_Plot_data_for_the_OpenSAFELY_ADHD_Project/README.md

 # Code to plot data
 > [!WARNING]
-> The following holds code to plot graphs – the data used does NOT come from OpenSAFELY’s [airlock](https://docs.opensafely.org/using-opensafely/viewing-and-releasing-outputs/viewing-and-releasing-with-airlock/)
+> The following holds code to plot graphs
 >
 > I’m testing the Microsoft copilot AI to document functions – thus treat the docstring with caution